List of Terminator: The Sarah Connor Chronicles characters: Cromartie

-The T-888 endoskeleton, shared by Cromartie, "Vick" and possibly also "Carter", is very similar to the classic T-800/850 Model, with some minor differences.
+The T-888 endoskeleton, shared by Cromartie and Vick, is very similar to the classic T-800/850 model, with some minor differences.
 The endoskeleton structure contains some upgrades, including additional armor plating to protect the spinal column and chest, as well as bladed surfaces on the inner thighs, allowing a (presumably fleshless) T-888 to kill a human if it can get them in a headlock between its legs.
-The endoskeleton itself is smaller than the 800/850, allowing for a wider variety of disguises.
-If headless, a T-888's head can guide the body to itself, even over long distances.
-Apparently, this is what makes it possible for the headless body of a T-888 to navigate itself successfully around obstacles and through the city, evade detection, and attack/kill those who get in its way, even though there is no visible evidence of audiovisual sensors anywhere other than the head.

-Additionally, the silicon CPU chip is directly attached to the shock-damping assembly, whereas on the T-800 this was a separate piece which required removal before the CPU chip itself could be accessed.
-T-888s' selection of voice synthesis is not a function of their CPU chip, as demonstrated at the end of "Strange Things Happen at the One Two Point", when the John Henry computer spoke through Cromartie's former head in the voice of the late George Laszlo, despite Cromartie's CPU having been destroyed by Sarah Connor at the end of "Mr. Ferguson Is Ill Today" and the voice having been adopted by the Terminator only after taking Laszlo's appearance.

-T-888 flesh can retain its natural appearance for decades as demonstrated by Myron Stark who encased himself in a wall from May 1927 until the unspecified date (December 1, 2008 through late 2010) in episode, "Self-Made Man".

-Like Cameron, Cromartie has been able to defeat and outsmart other Terminators, strongly suggesting that lifetime and experience makes the Terminators more effective.

-According to the Sarah Connor Chronicles: Behind the Scenes featurette, the T-888 possesses two more additional backup CPUs with the same neural net architecture.

 D

 Dana

 Dana, portrayed by Michelle Arthur, is Sarah Connor's roommate in her dream-like experience in a sleep clinic in the episode "Some Must Watch, While Some Must Sleep".
-She speaks with an English accent and she's also addicted to nicotine as it was seen when Sarah catches her smoking when they first meet.
-She admits having an addiction but doesn't really regret it.
+She has an English accent and is addicted to nicotine.
 Dana also mentions having a soft spot for young men that is seen when she flirtatiously greets John Connor during visiting hours.
 She tells Sarah that in her dreams she's burning, a condition which Sarah associates with her smoking habit.
 She's last seen when her portion of the room burns but it's implied by the nurse that she pulled through the incident.